Skip to main content

 Overview

-The OLAC Video Library includes nearly 80 videos featuring national experts from the field of education as well as administrators, educators, facilitators, and students from Ohio schools.
-OLAC’s videos address a variety of topics, including the roles and practices of OIP teams, assessment, use of data, instructional best practices, coaching, equity, diversity, leadership, and curriculum.
+The OLAC Video Library includes nearly 150+ videos featuring national experts from the field of education as well as administrators, educators, facilitators, and students from Ohio schools.
+OLAC’s videos address a variety of topics, including the roles and practices of collaborative teams, assessment, use of data, instructional best practices, coaching, leadership, and curriculum.

 How to Use

-OLAC videos are available through the OLAC website.
+OLAC videos are downloadable through the OLAC website.
+Transcripts and closed captions are also available.
 Facilitators can use several methods to find videos appropriate to their needs.

 1. On the Video Library page, click on the video titles listed.
 This leads to the video launch page where there's a summary of video content and an indication of the module, if any, in which the video is embedded.